Eric's Platform

 - Provide tax relief and support for small businesses

-- Expand access to capital for entrepreneurs
+- Expand access to capital for local entrepreneurs

 - Protect Main Street from Wall Street consolidation